 We’ve all known women priests.
 I am not talking about priests who attend to mysterious rites, holdovers from the ancient Roman cults that Christians adopted as they went mainstream, tripping over the anachronistic relics of a medieval culture of monarchy, lapdog aristocrats, retainers and hangers-on, making decisions from a privileged position.
 I am thinking more of women who’ve always done the holy work of following Jesus, holding congregations together, and performing the simple ceremonies that remind all of us about the obligations of faith.

-Another nun, a large jovial no nonsense woman, ran the day care with an African American grandmother who’d lost two of her children to the disease and was taking care of their children.
+Another nun, a large, jovial, no-nonsense woman, ran the day care with an African American grandmother who’d lost two of her children to the disease and was taking care of their children.
 I don’t remember if Sister Pat wore any identifying garments.
-I think that she preferred loose sweat pants as she spent most of her day chasing babies with HIV and their slightly older siblings while their mothers did what they could to prolong their lives.
+I think that she preferred loose sweatpants as she spent most of her day chasing babies with HIV and their slightly older siblings while their mothers did what they could to prolong their lives.

 Sister M. Jacinta Fiebig, SHF November 15, 1928 – March 24, 2016